PREGNANCY REFLECTIONS: WHAT MADE A DIFFERENCE

 FAA Flights shows raditiaon for flights to calculate your exposure vs the limit for long haul flights

-Flying: Compression socks, butt pillow (nice to have in general), lots of extra snacks
+Flying: Compression socks, butt pillow (nice to have in general), lots of extra protein snacks

-Look up outbreaks for e-coili where you are going
+Look up outbreaks for e-coili where you are going, set up an alert

 Look up the countries/ destinations general guidelines for food (IE fish), what pregnant people should eat not eat since they typically focus on foods local to them that you may not have heard of or thought about